LifeMC/LifeSkript/README.md

 # Goals Of This Fork
 - Provide bug fixes and backports to older server versions.
-- Improve over-all performance of the plugin and scripts.
+- Improve the overall performance of the plugin and scripts.

 For more info about performance, see the wiki: [Improving performance](https://github.com/LifeMC/LifeSkript/wiki/Why-the-Skript-Parser-is-so-slow%3F-%5BPerformance-Tips%5D)

 # Issues and Pull Requests
-Feel free to report all issues, make pull requests etc. but I can't guarantee these issues will be fixed because i'm not the original author of the Skript and don't know everything about Skript.
+Feel free to report all issues, make pull requests, etc. but I can't guarantee these issues will be fixed because I'm not the original author of the Skript and don't know everything about Skript.

 # Versioning System
 * Stable Releases: No suffix.
-Just (generally) a major version. (like 2.2.14, 2.2.15 etc.)
+Just (generally) a major version. (like 2.2.17, 2.2.18 etc.)
-* Beta Releases (tested): Stable version + A suffix from alphabet. (like 2.2.14b, 2.2.15c etc.)
+* Beta or Preview Releases (tested): Stable version + A suffix and number. (like 2.2.16-beta1, 2.2.16-pre2 etc.)
 * Nightly Builds (untested): Not available via an official download.
 Clone this repo and <a href="https://github.com/LifeMC/LifeSkript/wiki/%5BProject-Tutorial%5D-How-to-build-the-project-yourself">build yourself</a>.

 Note: Some releases may also contain hotfixes or backports from newer releases or commits.